Skip navigation

 • The ballot proposition language under Education Code Section 45.003(d).

-The Comptroller does not independently verify information contained in the Bond, Tax, And Project Database, and does not represent or warrant that any information contained therein the is accurate or complete.
+The comptroller does not independently verify information contained in the Bond, Tax and Project Database and does not represent or warrant that any information contained therein is accurate or complete.

-Database contents are subject to change without notice, as the Comptroller strives to promptly incorporate new and updated information reported to it throughout the year.
+Database contents are subject to change without notice, as the comptroller strives to promptly incorporate new and updated information it receives throughout the year.

-If you have questions or need assistance in accessing the database or submitting your report, Please contact the Transparency Team:
+If you have questions or need assistance accessing the database or submitting your report, please contact the Transparency Team.

 Transparency Hotline: 844-519-5676 transparency@cpa.texas.gov

-If you have any questions regarding an entity’s Bonds, Imposed Taxes, Projects or Ballot Initiatives you will need to contact the entity directly, since Comptroller staff are not able to advise in these matters.
+If you have any questions regarding an entity’s bonds, imposed taxes, projects or ballot initiatives, contact the entity directly.
+Comptroller staff are not able to advise in these matters.